-The Board of Directors has established the Risk Management Committee or "RMC" comprising of directors and executives from every departments, from the department manager or above, with at least one member from each department, who are authorized to consider risk factors that may possibly impact the operations of the Company by establishing prevention measures and focus on effective risk management in every aspect of operations according to the good corporate governance principles in order to minimize the risks and mitigate their impacts.
+The Board of Directors has established the Risk Management Committee or "RMC" comprising of 5 directors with Company's director and executives, who are authorized to consider risk factors that may possibly impact the operations of the Company by establishing prevention measures and focus on effective risk management in every aspect of operations according to the good corporate governance principles in order to minimize the risks and mitigate their impacts.
 Resources are used effectively for evaluation and manage risk in the overall to be in accordance with the current situation and ever-changing circumstances.

-During year 2019, the Risk Management Committee held 4 meetings altogether in order to consider and assess risks, as well as monitor the risk management of all departments that might significantly impact the business operation of the Company in order to establish risk prevention measures and mitigate impacts or opportunities of risk in various aspects to be suitable with the current and future economic conditions and business environment of the Company.
+During year 2020, the Risk Management Committee held 6 meetings altogether in order to consider and assess risks, as well as monitor the risk management of all departments that might significantly impact the business operation of the Company in order to establish risk prevention measures and mitigate impacts or opportunities of risk in various aspects to be suitable with the current and future economic conditions and business environment of the Company.
 The report can be summarized as follows: